andrewdisley/realchange-cms/hugo/content/_index.md

   body: >-
-    **If you are sleeping rough, homeless or at risk of homelessness in the borough of Rochdale and want to apply for funds, get in touch with one of our partner organisations who will work with you to apply for funds on your behalf.**
+    **If you are sleeping rough, homeless or at risk of homelessness in the borough of Rochdale and want to apply for funds, get in touch with one of our partner organisations who will be able to provide support:**

-    Real Change Rochdale is working in partnership with the following
-    organisations:
   heading: Help from our Partners
   image: ''
   list: >-